gdocking/gdock/README.md

 If you would like to help or improve your python coding skills, `gdock` might be a good project to work on!

-The code is licensed under a 0-clause license ([0BSD](LICENSE)), which pretty means you can do whatever you want with it, copy, edit, deploy, distribute or even sell.
+The code is licensed under a 0-clause license ([0BSD](LICENSE)), which pretty much means you can do whatever you want with it; copy, edit, deploy, distribute or even sell. :nerd_face:

 As for my vision to the project, there's a small [TODO list](CONTRIBUTING).